-Bike Caucus Co-Chairs Earl Blumenauer and Vern Buchanan lead an informal group of Members supportive of bicycling and walking, the voice in our nation’s capital for millions of cyclists actively working for safer streets, pro-bike policies, and livable communities.
-The Bike Caucus espouses the following principles:
+Bike Caucus Co-Chairs Earl Blumenauer and Vern Buchanan lead an informal group of Members supportive of bicycling and walking.
+The Bike Caucus is the voice in our nation’s capital for millions of cyclists actively working for safer streets, pro-bike policies, and livable communities.
+It espouses the following principles:

 · Bicycling is the most efficient form of transportation designed—it’s low-cost, creates little wear and tear on our roads, and boosts local economies.